Alex Verdugo Preview, Player Props: Red Sox vs. Royals

-The Boston Red Sox, including Alex Verdugo and his .565 slugging percentage over his past 10 games, battle starting pitcher Alec Marsh and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.
+On Sunday, Alex Verdugo (.653 slugging percentage in past 10 games, including four home runs) and the Boston Red Sox face the Kansas City Royals, whose starting pitcher will be Taylor Clarke.
+First pitch is at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Royals.
+In his previous appearance, he collected two extra-base hits (3-for-5 with a double and a triple) against the Royals.

 Alex Verdugo Game Info & Props vs. the Royals